 8. Clean up your desk

 Make sure you organize your desk, too — the physical one — before you leave so you can hit the ground running when you return.
-There’s a symbolic purpose to doing this, especially if you do it early.
+There’s a symbolic purpose in doing this, especially if you do it early.
 A clean desk can help you shift out of work mode before you leave.

 9. Unplug and disconnect — or not

 This might be the most important tip: Give yourself the ability to truly disengage from work and all your devices.
 If you must check in, provide specific times that you’ll be available, and limit your accessibility to those times.

-Think of your vacation as a mandatory break for your health and well being, and be sure to block off some time when you get back for catching up.
+Think of your vacation as a mandatory break for your health and well being, and be sure to block off time when you get back for catching up.
 With the right preparation, you can return feeling more energized, ready to tackle tough projects and prepared to take advantage of any opportunities that may emerge.

 Another way to think about it?
-Accounting and finance professionals rank lower than all the other sectors in the area of work-life balance, according to our report, IT'S TIME WE ALL WORK HAPPY.® Whether you’re a manager or part of a team, you can lead by example in the way you take your next vacation — away from work.
+Whether you’re a manager or part of a team, you can lead by example in the way you take your next vacation — away from work.